ministryofjustice/security-guidance/docs/index.md

 -   [PDF](moj-guidance.pdf)
 -   [EPUB](moj-guidance.epub)

 Technical users.
-Contains detailed technical information, together with all user content:
+Contains detailed technical information, together with all users and Group Security content:

 -   [PDF](moj-guidance-tech.pdf)
 -   [EPUB](moj-guidance-tech.epub)

-The offline versions of this guidance are time-limited, and are not valid after 3 June 2023.
+The offline versions of this guidance are time-limited, and are not valid after 2 July 2023.

 ## Security culture